 North of Downtown is the historic Germantown area that is undergoing a transformation.
-It has beautiful old homes, small cafes like Red Bicycle Coffee & Crepes at 1200 5th Ave.
+It has beautiful old homes, small cafes like Red Bicycle Coffee, serving coffee, crepes and sandwiches, at 1200 5th Ave.
 N., bakeries including the award winning, The Cupcake Collection at 1213 6th Ave.
 N. I loved the red velvet and the sweet potato cupcakes.

 Nashville Farmers Market: Head to the farmers market at 900 Rosa Parks Blvd. that is open every day.
 Here in the Farm Sheds you can find flowers, fruits and vegetables along with a good selection of local jams and jellies.
 Inside in the Market House you can find a selection of local shops and restaurants including those featuring coffee, sushi, barbecue and desserts.

 Rolf and Daughters: 700 Taylor St. in Germantown.
 This is an excellent restaurant in an industrial space that is well-worth the visit.
 It has both indoor and outdoor seating and a very creative menu.

 City House: I had one of the best meals I have had recently at this eclectic Germantown restaurant.
 It is located in an old building that has been transformed to an industrial look with open ductwork.
 It has a large bar overlooking the kitchen, a large dining room, bar and screened porch for those perfect Southern nights.
 It features a Southern take on Italian peasant food with a number of small plates, salads, pizzas (some can be topped with an egg), pastas and main courses.